 Acclaimed as writing music of “austere beauty” that exhibits the “pressure and presence of personal conviction,” Kevin Siegfried (b.
 1969) is in demand as a composer of distinctive and engaging musical works.
 His music was recently described as “hypnotic and beautifully written” by The Boston Musical Intelligencer, and is known for its direct expression, lyricism, and accessibility.

 Since 2014, Siegfried has been composer-in-residence with the Capitol Hill Chorale in Washington, DC.
 In addition to numerous smaller works, the Chorale has commissioned and premiered two cantatas: “Child of Earth,” for mezzo-soprano, chorus, strings, and harp, and “Angel of Light,” for soprano solo, and chorus a cappella.
-From 2006-2008, Siegfried was in residence with Symphony NH as a three-year participant in the orchestra’s “Ripple Effect” project.
-That residency culminated in the performance of the choral symphony “Three Songs for a New World.”
-Other recent works include “Songs for the Journey,” for chorus and chamber orchestra, commissioned by the Concord Chorale (New Hampshire); and “Vidimus Stellam,” for chorus and brass quintet, commissioned by a consortium of choirs led by Choral Arts Society (Maine).
+Other recent works premiered by the Chorale include "Music of the Spheres" for choir and glass armonica, and "Appalachian Carols," based on the music of Kentucky folksinger Jean Ritchie.

-Siegfried teaches at The Boston Conservatory, where he is Coordinator of Theory and New Works in the Theater Division, and directs the Songwriting Workshop, a training ground for budding songwriters in a variety of styles.
+Siegfried teaches at The Boston Conservatory at Berklee, where he is Coordinator of Theory in the Theater Division, and directs the Songwriting Emphasis, a two-year curriculum for budding songwriters in a variety of styles.
 Siegfried graduated from The New England Conservatory with a Doctor of Musical Arts degree in composition.
 He studied additionally in Paris, through the European American Musical Alliance, and in India, having received a Stanley Fellowship to study South Indian classical music with performing artist Sriram Parasuram.
-His previous teaching experience includes Harvard University, The New England Conservatory, The University of Iowa, and The Northwest School in Seattle.
+His previous teaching experience includes Harvard University, The New England Conservatory, and The University of Iowa.